thomasabishop/eolas/Electronics/Physics_of_electricity/Electrons.md

 ## Conductivity and insularity

-The conductivity of a material is an expression of its capacity to channel electrical charge.
-Where electrical charge is the flow of free electrons from one atom to another.
-The insularity of a material is the opposite: its capacity to resist the flow of electrical charge.
+The **conductivity** of a material is an expression of its capacity to channel electrical charge.
+Where electrical charge is the _flow of free electrons from one atom to another_.
+The **insularity** of a material is the opposite: its _capacity to resist the flow of electrical charge_.

 Electrons in the valence shell can gain energy from external forces.
 If these electrons gain  enough energy, they can leave the atom and become **free electrons**, moving randomly from atom to atom.